eritislami/evobot/README.md

-# 🤖 Klaas1 (Discord Music Bot)
+# 🤖 Bootleg Rythm (Discord Music Bot)
-> Klaas is a Discord Music Bot built with discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide).
+> Bootleg Rythm is a Discord Music Bot built with discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide).
 This project is a fork from [EvoBot](https://github.com/eritislami/evobot).
 This project is a customization of the bot for our own Discord server

 ## Requirements